 ✔️ Clean out a kitchen cupboard.

-I try to get at least one of these jobs done each day, but I never stress if I don’t have time to do it.
+I try to finish at least one of these jobs each day, but I never stress if I don’t have time.

-As I’m walking around the house and notice anything that I think needs to be done I will add it to the bottom of the list. if the job is time-consuming like gardening, I will break it down into 15 minutes at a time.
-A job doesn’t go on this list if it will take longer than 15 minutes to complete.
+As I walk around the house and notice anything I think needs to be done, I will add it to the bottom of the list.
+If the job is time-consuming, like gardening, I will break it down into 15 minutes at a time.
+A job doesn’t go on this list if it takes longer than 15 minutes to complete.

-The thing I love about this list is that when I’m tempted to procrastinate and leave one chore to start another, I know that it’s on my list and that I’ll eventually get round to it later on in the week when I’ve done all the other jobs.
+What I love about this list is that when I’m tempted to procrastinate and leave one chore to start another, I know that it’s on my list and that I’ll eventually get around to it later in the week when I’ve done all the other jobs.

 There is a method to this list, and it’s the only way that works.